-Where emergency procedures are provided by the principal contractor, they are to be adopted by the business accordingly.
+Where emergency procedures are provided by the principal contractor, they are to be adopted by the organisation accordingly.

-All employees and sub-contractors on-site are to be trained in emergency plans during induction.
+All employees and sub-contractors on-site are to be trained in emergency plans during induction, and there is to be periodic testing of emergency drills.

-4.4 Hazardous Substances
+8.5 Hazardous Substances

-The business is to ensure all hazardous substances retained on-site are identified, securely stored and controlled.
+The organisation is to ensure all hazardous substances retained on-site are identified, securely stored and controlled.
 Employees handling hazardous substances are to be appropriately trained.

-Explanation: Hazardous substances can affect the workplace safety of employees, sub-contractors and visitors on-site and the business is responsible for ensuring relevant containers of substances are accurately labelled and appropriately stored so unauthorised use or misuse cannot occur.
+Explanation: Hazardous substances can affect the workplace safety of employees, sub-contractors and visitors on-site and the organisation is responsible for ensuring relevant containers of substances are accurately labelled and appropriately stored so unauthorised use or misuse cannot occur.